elastisys/compliantkubernetes-kubespray/migration/v2.17.x-ck8s1-v2.18.x-ck8s1/upgrade-cluster.md

 # Upgrade v2.17.0-ck8s1 to v2.18.x-ck8s1

+> [!NOTE]
-**NOTE**: This release will upgrade Kubernetes to v1.22 which has removed a lot of APIs.
+> This release will upgrade Kubernetes to v1.22 which has removed a lot of APIs.
 See [this](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.22.md#whats-new-major-themes) for more information.

 1. Checkout the new release: `git switch v2.18.1-ck8s1`